-- d) include gathering places such as seating areas, patios, garden entry areas that are visible and accessible and encourage pedestrian uses, where possible. - 2.
-Incorporating natural materials to create a "west coast" style into the design is encouraged. - 3.
-Where buildings present an aspect to the highway or to highly visible areas, continuous blank wall surfaces (longer than 5 meters) shall be avoided.
-Consider using building articulation, visually-interesting rooflines (e.g., variations in cornice lines and roof slopes); architectural elements (e.g., balconies, bay windows, cupolas, dormers), and other detailing that creates rhythm along the lines of the building. - 4.
-Safe pedestrian and cycling routes that connect the property with the waterfront, open spaces and active transportation networks shall be identified and where applicable, constructed in accordance with the Regional District's Community Parks and Trails Strategy, Regional Parks and Trails Plan, or Active Transportation Plan, and any subsequent editions. - 5.
-Walls, fences, shrubs, grade changes or other site features should not obscure the vison of vehicle drivers with respect to pedestrians or bicycle routes. - 6.
-Off-street parking and off-street loading areas shall be located to the rear of buildings wherever possible, shall be complimentary to the development, and shall be screened with landscaping.
-Small clustered parking areas are preferable to large paved areas. - 7.
-Off-street parking and off-street loading areas, located adjacent to residential or rural land uses, shall be adequately screened from the residential uses. - 8.
-All outdoor refuse and storage areas shall be screened with a combination of landscape plants and fencing, and wherever possible, located to the rear of the buildings or in unobtrusive locations.
-For waterfront properties, consideration should also be given to screening these areas from the beach front. - 9.
-For land to be developed where it abuts a residential zoned property(s), a landscaped buffer shall be retained or planted to provide a visual screen. - 10.
-Porous and permeable surfaces should be used where practical and techniques such as rain gardens and vegetative swales to assist in the treatment of rainwater runoff from a site are encouraged in accordance with Develop with Care: Environmental Guidelines for Urban and Rural Land Development in British Columbia, published by the B.C.
+- (C) integrated with and enhance the character of existing development to avoid mass andcharacter that would be overwhelming to adjacent non-commercial properties, and - (D) include gathering places such as seating areas, patios, garden entry areas that arevisible and accessible and encourage pedestrian uses, where possible. - (ii) Incorporating natural materials to create a "west coast" style into the design is encouraged. - (iii) Where buildings present an aspect to the highway or to highly visible areas, continuous blank wall surfaces (longer than 5 meters) shall be avoided.
+Consider using building articulation, visually-interesting rooflines (e.g., variations in cornice lines and roof slopes); architectural elements (e.g., balconies, bay windows, cupolas, dormers), and other detailing that creates rhythm along the lines of the building. - (iv) Safe pedestrian and cycling routes that connect the property with the waterfront, open spaces and active transportation networks shall be identified and where applicable, constructed in accordance with the Regional District's Community Parks and Trails Strategy, Regional Parks and Trails Plan, or Active Transportation Plan, and any subsequent editions. - (v) Walls, fences, shrubs, grade changes or other site features should not obscure the vison of vehicle drivers with respect to pedestrians or bicycle routes. - (vi) Off-street parking and off-street loading areas shall be located to the rear of buildings whereverpossible, shall be complimentary to the development, and shall be screened with landscaping.
+Small clustered parking areas are preferable to large paved areas. - (vii) Off-street parking and off-street loading areas, located adjacent to residential or rural landuses, shall be adequately screened from the residential uses. - (viii) All outdoor refuse and storage areas shall be screened with a combination of landscape plants and fencing, and wherever possible, located to the rear of the buildings or in unobtrusive locations.
+For waterfront properties, consideration should also be given to screening these areas from the beach front. - (ix) For land to be developed where it abuts a residential zoned property(s), a landscaped buffer shall be retained or planted to provide a visual screen. - (x) Porous and permeable surfaces should be used where practical and techniques such as rain gardens and vegetative swales to assist in the treatment of rainwater runoff from a site are encouraged in accordance with Develop with Care: Environmental Guidelines for Urban and Rural Land Development in British Columbia', published by the B.C.
 Ministry of Environment, or any subsequent editions.
-The Regional District may require a rainwater management plan prepared by a Professional Engineer or other qualified professional. - 11.
-Mature trees shall be preserved and, where possible, integrated with new landscaping.
-The planting of trees is strongly encouraged. - 12.
-Proposed new plantings should consist of indigenous vegetation or other non-invasive vegetation suitable for local environmental conditions. - 13.
-Where the introduction of vegetation is required within the development permit area, the Regional District may require the applicant to submit a landscape plan and security deposit equal to the total estimated costs of all materials and labour as determined by a landscape architect or other qualified professional to the satisfaction of the Regional District. - 14.
-Exterior lighting shall be low intensity, pedestrian-orientated with an emphasis on public safety and the prevention of glare onto adjacent properties, roads or sky.
-The use of solar power lightening is encouraged.
+The Regional District may require a rainwater management plan prepared by a Professional Engineer or other qualified professional.